‘The poet is the priest of the invisible’. Wallace Stevens

 Michael O’Leary usually has to be reminded who our Michael is.

-“But he is starting to get to know who I am now”, he says.
+“He is starting to get to know who I am now”, he says.

 Michael O’Leary talks to us

 about how he wants to do a reading down south in Dunedin.

 And now that Bob Dylan has been awarded a Nobel Prize,

 he thinks, why not a poetry reading featuring Bob Dylan lyrics?

 And Leonard Cohen too, now, seeing as he died.